 Worth noting that the PM5 is the only monitor that is still in production but it is compatible with all the Concept2 models.
 So if you have an older model and the PM fails, you can easily replace it with a new one or of course search for a used performance monitor for sale.

 Having Your Rowing Machine Delivered

 I’ve already advised against this as you really want to be able to test the rower first and avoid paying for delivery.
 But in some instances, it may just be impossible for you to collect yourself.

-If this is the case then you should expect to pay a couple hundred dollars at least.
-Just be sure to check the posting so that it doesn’t come to a lot more than expected and ruin what should of been a nice deal.
+If this is the case then you should expect to pay a couple of hundred dollars at least.
+Just be sure to check the posting so that it doesn’t come to a lot more than expected and ruin what should have been a nice deal.

 How To Get Used Parts

 Concept2 rowers are some of the most durable machines you’ll come across but even they can fail eventually.
 Luckily all parts can be easily replaced.